STEP 1: Choose your Blogging Platform

 Now that you’re all signed up with Bluehost, you will find the “one-click-installation” option in your account control panel.

-- 1. Enter the BlueHost portal by logging into your hosting account -Go ahead and log in to your hosting portal using the login information you just created.
+- Step 1: Enter the BlueHost portal by logging into your hosting account – Login to your hosting portal using the login information you just created.

-- 2. Navigate to your control panel -When you’ve logged into the Bluehost portal, you should be taken directly to the control panel.
+- Step 2: Navigate to your control panel – When you’ve logged into the Bluehost portal, you should be taken directly to the control panel.

-- 3. Click on the “Install WordPress” icon -This is where you can begin the “one click installation” process.
+- Step 3: Click on the “Install WordPress” icon -This is where you can begin the “one click installation” process.

-- 4. Select the domain name that you want to install your blog on -Select the domain name you chose from before on the drop down menu.
-Then choose a username and password to log in to WordPress.
+- Step 4: Select the domain name that you want to install your blog on – Select the domain name you chose from before on the drop down menu.
+Then choose a username and password to log into WordPress.

-- 5. Click the “Install Now” to access your brand new WordPress blog –
+- Step 5: Click the “Install Now” to access your brand new WordPress blog –

 Now you can go to www.[mybloghere].com/admin and log in with the WordPress login information you just created.
-Once you’ve logged in, you can start customizing your new WordPress blog.
+You can now start customizing your new WordPress blog.

 How to Configure your WordPress Blog to a Different Host (only if needed)